-As a bound electron-hole pair, exciton can be regarded as a hydrogen atom with the hole serves as the nucleus.
-Since the exciton radius in 2D MX$_2$ is several times larger than the lattice constant, we describe the exciton by the Mott-Wannier model \cite{23,24}.
-In the presence of an external in-plane electric field {\bf F}, the Hamiltonian of the exction in 2D MX$_2$ can be written in polar coordinates as
+As a bound electron-hole pair, an exciton can be regarded as a hydrogen-like system with the hole serving as the nucleus.
+Since the exciton radius in 2D MX$_2$ is several times larger than the lattice constant, we describe the exciton using the Mott-Wannier model \cite{23,24}, which is appropriate for excitons with a large radius compared to the lattice spacing.
+In the presence of an external in-plane electric field ${\bf F}$, the Hamiltonian of the exciton in 2D MX$_2$ can be written in polar coordinates as

-In the above, the reduced exciton mass $\mu$ can be obtained by $\mu^{-1}=m_e^{-1}+m_h^{-1}$ where $m_e^{-1}$ and $m_h^{-1}$ are effective mass of electron and hole, respectively. $F=|{\bf F}|$ is the magnitude of electric field strength, $\rho$ is the separation of electron and hole in the 2D space, and $\phi$ is the angle between ${\bf F}$ and ${\bf \rho}$.
-For convenience, but without loosing generality, we assume the hole is localized at $\rho=0$.
-Then according to Keldysh \cite{25}, the Coulomb potential in the dielectric medium, $V_{2D} (\rho)$, due to the hole is given by
+Here, the reduced exciton mass $\mu$ is given by $\mu^{-1}=m_e^{-1}+m_h^{-1}$, where $m_e$ and $m_h$ are the effective masses of the electron and hole, respectively. $F=|{\bf F}|$ is the magnitude of the electric field strength, $\rho$ is the separation between the electron and hole in the 2D space, and $\phi$ is the angle between ${\bf F}$ and ${\bf \rho}$.
+For convenience, but without loss of generality, we assume the hole is localized at $\rho=0$.
+According to Keldysh \cite{25}, the Coulomb potential in the dielectric medium, $V_{2D} (\rho)$, due to the hole is given by

-where $H_0$ and $Y_0$ are the Struve function and the Bessel functions of the second kind, respectively, $\varepsilon_{1}$ and $\varepsilon_{2}$ are the dielectric constants of the vacuum above and the substrate below the MX$_2$ layer, respectively.
-In addition, $r_0$ is the screening length of the exciton and it can be determined from the material polarizability $\chi$ through $r_0=4\pi\chi/(\varepsilon_1+\varepsilon_2 )$ \cite{26}.
+where $H_0$ and $Y_0$ are the Struve function and the Bessel function of the second kind, respectively, $\varepsilon_{1}$ and $\varepsilon_{2}$ are the dielectric constants of the vacuum above and the substrate below the MX$_2$ layer, respectively.
+The screening length $r_0$ characterizes the spatial extent of the screening effect and is determined by the material polarizability $\chi$ through the relation $r_0=4\pi\chi/(\varepsilon_1+\varepsilon_2 )$ \cite{26}.

-The reduced mass $\mu$ and polarizability $\chi$ can be obtained from first-principles calculations.
-In this work, we use the G$_0$W$_0$ appraximation to calculate them and the results are given in Table.~\ref{table1}, which are in good agreement with previous studies \cite{27}.